Adding faces and families to the names of the Fleming servicemen who died during the First World War.

 What were their circumstances and who were the families mourning their loss?
 I hope these pages help you discover Fleming men to honour and remember.

-I would love contact from anyone who finds a photo in newspapers, books or a family collection that might be added here.
-We could team up – photo and research.
+I would love contact from anyone who finds a photo in a newspaper, book or a family collection that might be added here.

 The 628 Fleming, Flemming, Flemington and Le Fleming men in the Roll of Honour make up just 0.007% of all 8,528,831 servicemen killed and can be broken down: